Inside the Leeds cafe where adults with disabilities train to work in the food industry

-Inside the Harehills cafe where people learning disabilities are trained to get into food industry in Leeds
+Inside the Harehills cafe where people with learning disabilities are trained to get into the food industry in Leeds

 A cafe in Leeds run solely by people with learning disabilities is fighting to get more disabled people into the workforce.